Gaia32/padme_project_Metagenomics/README.md

 ## ℹ️ About

-**On this github** You will find the scripts used to analyse the sedimentary DNA sequences from the paper: *New coastal records in northern Brittany (Plouescat, NW France): Sedimentological, palynological and paleogenomic data over the last 7.3 ka BP*
+**On this github** You will find the scripts used to analyse the sedimentary DNA sequences from the paper: *New coastal records in northern Brittany (Plouescat, NW France): Sedimentological, palynological and paleogenomic data over the last 7.3 ka BP*.

 The pipeline is split into two parts:
 - **METAGE_1_pipeline_v4.sh**